labyrinthinesecurity/kinglet/README.md

 **kinglet_II.py** improves on the above design by placing a constraint on the bitwise sum of containers locations rather than enumerating all possible combinations.
 As a result, the number of *Implies()* statements falls from exponential to linear.

 Keeping the previous example, imagine that we have 7 containers to place on just one node.
-Addressing 7 containers takes only 3 registers R0, R1, and R2.
+Addressing 7 containers takes only a 3-bits register R0, R1, and R2.

 ```
 Implies(Not(R0),Not(R1),Not(R2), UGE(nodes[1].size,0))